dgeddadevelops/anatomon-training/README.md

 ### Sample of Network Tab
 ![network tab stats](network-tab.png)

-#### The process of using imagemagick on linux to manually convert images to webp and avif formats and then to organize into separate folders on R2 Bucket with logic in Worker to Serve format based on Accept Header was really fun and felt responsible instead of opting to use image service.
+#### The process of using Imagemagick to manually convert images to webp and avif formats then organizing these into separate folders on R2 Bucket with logic in Worker to serve format based on Accept Header was really fun, and felt responsible instead of opting to use image service.
 (Plans to link to Gist here)
-## Plans for Enhancements & Features:
+## Future Features & Enhancements:
 - Captcha
 - Localization Workflow for Spanish & French (looking forward to this!)
 - Integration of a Pomodoro Timer in Study Mode